Lilian Garcia-Roig

+Garcia-Roig is a professor in the Department of Art at Florida State University, and has been named FSU's 2023-2024 Robert O. Lawton Distinguished Professor.

-Early Career and Education
+Education

 Lilian Garcia-Roig was born in Havana, Cuba in 1966.
 She was raised in Houston, Texas and attended Southern Methodist University on a Meadows Fine Arts scholarship.
 In 1990, she received her M.F.A. from the University of Pennsylvania with the Charles Addams Memorial Prize in Fine Art for most outstanding graduate student.
 In addition, she studied at the Skowhegan School of Painting and Sculpture during the summer of 1990.

+Teaching Career

 Garcia-Roig then joined the faculty at the University of Texas at Austin, rising to tenured associate professor by 1996.
 She won multiple awards, including a Kimbrough Award for outstanding Texas artist under 30 in 1992, a Mid-America Arts Alliance NEA in Painting in 1994, and an Artist-in-Residence Fellowship at the Vermont Studio Center.

-Later career

-In 1999, Garcia-Roig took a two-year leave from UT Austin and became a visiting associate professor at UC Berkeley.
+In 1999, Garcia-Roig took a two-year leave from University of Austin and became a visiting associate professor at UC Berkeley.

 During the summer of 1999, Garcia-Roig traveled back to Havana, Cuba, as a visiting artist of the Ludwig Foundation of Cuba, where she began to develop work surrounding her Cuban-American identity.
 In 2001, Garcia-Roig joined the faculty at Florida State University, was appointed the director of graduate studies in 2002, promoted to tenured full professor in 2007, and department chair in 2020.

-Style and Themes
+Work

 Her dense landscapes, painted on site, test the viewer's perception with an impasto application of paint and buildup of surface.
 Garcia-Roig's painting process involves day-long sessions that culminate in a wet-on-wet rendering of the ever-changing light in a specific location to capture a sense of time.
 Through this approach, Garcia-Roig engages with the tradition of plein-air painting while considering the notions of place, heritage, and Cuban-American identity.
 Her painting process balances the physical qualities of paint while exploring the possibilities of landscape as a source for abstraction and confusion.